 Timing Precision: ~1 microsecond or better

-Due to geo-political tensions, the GLONASS system is less widely used by western organisations.
+Due to geo-political tensions, western organisations use the GLONASS system less widely.

 BeiDou